Geri McClymont has been selling items online successfully for the past seven years, primarily through Craigslist.

 Make your title pop out, especially since there may be twenty or fifty posts for the same type of product you're selling.

 Keep in mind that buyers are busy like the rest of us and may only spend seconds browsing post titles in search of what they want, so try to catch their attention through your title!

-3. Write a Brief but Articulate Description
+3. Write a Brief and Articulate Description

-Your description should include make and model when appropriate, measurements (all dimensions), color, the condition the article is in (good, like new, etc.), and any other important details, such as the material it's made of (if it’s wood, specify the kind of wood) as well as special features, such as different settings on a humidifier.
+Your description should include make and model when appropriate, measurements (all dimensions), color, the condition the article is in (good, like new, etc.), and any other important details, such as the material it's made of (if it’s wood, specify the kind of wood) as well as special features, such as the different settings on a humidifier.

 Put yourself in the buyer’s shoes: What information would you want to know if you were considering buying this product?